4 Types of Pain Clinics To Know About

 Long-term pain clinics usually take a predominantly medication-based approach to chronic pain relief.
 Rather than addressing the actual cause of pain, they simply treat it with medications that decrease pain.
 They often prescribe opioid pain relievers, often known as narcotics.
 This type of practice is relatively controversial due to the prevalence of opioid addiction in the US.

 Pain rehab clinics focus on teaching patients to cope with their pain so they can get back to their life.
 They use many different types of therapy to treat the cause and effect.
-They use a combination of physical therapy, cognitive behavioral therapy, exercise, and non-narcotic pain relievers to great effect.
+They use a combination of physical therapy, cognitive behavioral therapy, exercise, and non-narcotic pain relievers or non-opioid pain medications to great effect.
 These types of clinics offer the best outcome rates for chronic pain patients getting on with their life.